Legal cases with fixed pricing, standardized processes, and firm timelines

 Comfort of the Child

 The court further stated that in custody cases, it is not bound by statutes, strict rules of evidence or previous decisions.
-Child custody is a delicate issue and thus, the court should deal with love, affection and human touch to the same.
+During divorce procedure, Child custody is a delicate issue and thus, the court should deal with love, affection and human touch to the same.

 1. Guardians and Wards Act, 1890 - A sitemap of the Guardians and Wards Act, 1890